 Does PRP Hair Treatment Really Work?

 Platelet-rich plasma is an important nutritious component obtained from the blood.
-When this is injected into the required site, it promotes production of collagen and stem cells in the area.
+When this is injected into the required size, it promotes the production of collagen and stems cells in the area.
 This is how hair regrowth is attempted using this therapy.

 As mentioned earlier, PRP treatments require at least three sessions to start showing results.
 Additionally, it requires regular follow-ups to maintain the results.
 In particular, the treatment has limited proof to suggest it to be a promising approach for hair regrowth.